tglucksmann/buybitcoinworldwide.github.io/_exchanges/localbitcoins.md

 con1: Need to watch for scams
 con2: Hard to buy large amounts of bitcoin
 con3:
 summary: LocalBitcoins is a P2P Bitcoin exchange.
 Buyers and sellers agree on trade terms, and LocalBitcoins is used as escrow.
+summarylong: LocalBitcoins is a P2P Bitcoin exchange and escrow service.
+Buyers and sellers agree on trade terms, and LocalBitcoins makes sure the trade goes through with no problems for both parties.
+LocalBitcoins is considered a good way to buy bitcoins privately or with cash.
 privacy_score: 9
 privacy_width: 90
 limits_score: 7